mistupv/cauder/.github/CONTRIBUTING.md

 * Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
 * Explain which behavior you expected to see instead and why.
-* Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
+* Include screenshots and/or animated GIFs which show you following the described steps and clearly demonstrate the problem.

 ### Pull Requests